oeyoews/talks/packages/2024-08-23-kubecon-hk/slides.md

 <!--
 As background, [click] Me, Fanshi Zhang, a software engineer at DaoCloud, focusing on AI and Kubernetes.

-My story won't stop for just Kubernetes, and AI, but also a contributor to Golang, Vue.js, Langchain, etc.
+[click] But my story won't simply stop for just Kubernetes, or AI, but also being as the contributor to Golang, Vue.js, Langchain, many other communities.

-(By the way, this presentation is written in Vue and TypeScript, and it's open sourced :D).
+(By the way, this presentation is written in Vue and TypeScript, so, I am a full stack developer :D).

 [click] I am also the co-founder of one of the famously known knowledge management tool Nolebase, served for Obsidian and Logseq.
 Co-founder of the generative UI devtool called Guii.ai, which I will show you in the demo later.
 -->